eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/integration_tests.md

 ## Integration Tests in CI pipeline

 The tests will be discovered and executed automatically in the provided [CI pipeline](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.github/workflows/ci.yml).
-The job `Run Integration Tests` contains all steps to set up and execute all integration tests in Kanto mode.
+The job `Run Integration Tests` contains all steps to set up and execute all integration tests in the Kanto runtime.
 Basically it is doing the same steps as you saw above:

 1. start the Kanto runtime
 1. deploy the _Vehicle App_ container